theodore-norvell/cogent/StateCharts/StateCharts.md

 where the duration is something like `0s` or `45ms`.
 The corresponding time event happens when that much time has elapsed since the source state was entered.

-The second kind is look like this
+The second kind looks like this

 > `at(` *time* `)`